Joshua 7 – Defeat at Ai and Achan’s Sin

 1. (16-18) God exposes the identity of the head of the family that had sinned.

 So Joshua rose early in the morning and brought Israel by their tribes, and the tribe of Judah was taken.
 He brought the clan of Judah, and he took the family of the Zarhites; and he brought the family of the Zarhites man by man, and Zabdi was taken.
 Then he brought his household man by man, and Achan the son of Carmi, the son of Zabdi, the son of Zerah, of the tribe of Judah, was taken.

 a.
 Achan the son of Carmi, the son of Zabdi, the son of Zerah, of the tribe of Judah, was taken: This must have been an excruciating experience for Achan.
 How much better to simply walk in obedience to God!

 b.
 Achan the son of Carmi: All this time, Achan certainly remembered exactly what he had taken, and how he wished he had not taken it.
-But he – and we – should remember the regret of sin before we sin, not after.
+But he – and we – should remember the regret that sin brings before we sin, not after.

 i.
 Sin does have its pleasures.
 Taking those things gave Achan a good feeling.
 But the penalty of sin, both within us and upon us, outweighs any of the fleeting pleasures of sin.